Francisco Morales Bermúdez: Presidency (1975–1980)

-With President Velasco's health deteriorating, Morales Bermúdez led a military coup against Velasco and took over as President of Peru on 29 August 1975, leading the country through one of its most severe economic crises.
 He diverged from the revolutionary nationalist-leaning tendencies of the first phase (1968–1975) of the Peruvian Revolution.
 His regime participated in Operation Condor, with Peruvian forces collaborating with the Intelligence Battalion 601 in the kidnapping of Argentines in Lima in 1980.
 Around the end of Morales Bermúdez's tenure, a housing crisis emerged which started the Lost Decade.
 Morales Bermúdez, politically pressured from all sides, failed in enacting successful political and economic reform.

+In 1978, amid a spying scandal with Chile, Morales Bermúdez declared the Chilean ambassador Francisco Bulnes Sanfuentes a persona non grata and ordered him to leave in January 1979, following the execution of Julio Vargas Garayar who, convicted of selling information to Chile, became the last person executed by Peru to date.

 A Constituent Assembly convened by the Morales Bermudez administration was created in 1978, which replaced the 1933 Constitution enacted during Óscar R. Benavides's presidency.
 After elections were held in 1980, he returned power over to the first democratically elected government after 12 years of military rule, headed by President Fernando Belaúnde.